stanford-mast/Spindle/README.md

 Spindle assigns threads to logical cores during the thread spawning process.
 A _logical core_ corresponds to a hardware thread and is the smallest available unit of thread affinitization.
-Each _physical core_ in the system contains one or more _logical cores_, depending on whether or not the system supports SMT (simultaneous multithreading).
+Each _physical core_ in the system contains one or more logical cores, depending on whether or not the system supports SMT (simultaneous multithreading).
 Note that Spindle will never assign threads for different tasks to the same physical core.

 Every Spindle task specification includes an SMT policy, which tells Spindle how it should assign threads to logical cores in the system.
-One option is to disable SMT entirely, in which case Spindle assigns only one thread to each physical core, irrespective of the number of logical cores contained within it.
+See #ESpindleSMTPolicy for more details on supported SMT policies and associated behaviors.

 Spindle's thread assignment process follows these two steps.
 1. Compute the number of physical cores needed to accomodate all threads in a task.
 If SMT is disabled per the SMT policy, this is equal to the number of threads.
 Otherwise it is computed by taking into account the number of logical cores per physical core.
 2. Assign one thread to each logical core, in the order specified by the SMT policy.
-See #ESpindleSMTPolicy for more details.

 # Examples